r-leyshon/ptspotter/README.md

 * **'seq_file_ops()'**:  Write a series of sequentially numbered files within a specified directory.
 Creates the directory if required.
 Arguments:
 `target_dir`: Directory to create files.
-Defaults to "munge".
 Creates the directory if file.exists(target_dir) evaluates to FALSE.
 `n`: The number of files to create.
 Accepts a single number or numerical vector.
 `filetype`: The suffix to append the filename with.
 Do not include full